 Surf Travel 101

-1 • Research board bag fees before you book your flight
+1 • Research surfboard bag fees before you book your flight

 This is a big one.
 If you plan to bring boards on your surf trip, make sure to confirm airline charges for board bags before you book your airfare.
 Sometimes the lowest airfare you find won’t have the best policy for board bags and you’ll end up paying more than you expected.
 The last thing you want to do is get to the airport and find out the airline wants to charge you the price of a new surfboard to check your board bag.